Index

 - Humans interact with the environment constantly.
 These interactions affect quality of life, years of healthy life lived, and health disparities.

-- Over 5% of all deaths among those aged 30+ years are attributable to air pollution in Hull.
+- It is estimated that around 5.7% of all deaths among those aged 30+ years are attributable to air pollution in Hull.

 - There is the potential for measures introduced to resolve one environmental problem to be detrimental to other strategies, so full consultation and engagement between the different areas and an assessment of the impacts of any council actions is essential to ensure strategies complement each other.